oemof/oemof-solph/docs/usage.rst

 the Offset :math:`C_{0}` with the binary status variable of the nonconvex flow, the origin (0, 0) becomes part of the solution space and the boiler is allowed to switch off:

-.. include:: ../src/oemof/solph/components/_offset_transformer.py
+.. include:: ../src/oemof/solph/components/_offset_converter.py
-  :start-after: _OffsetTransformer-equations:
+  :start-after: _OffsetConverter-equations:
   :end-before: """

 The following figures shows the efficiency dependent on the output power,